Congressional District # 11

 Between 1989 and 1992, Hi-Mill conducted a Remedial Investigation (RI), which is a study to determine the nature and extent of site contamination, and a Feasibility Study (FS), which is an analysis of site cleanup alternatives.
 These studies were performed as part of an Administrative Order on Consent (AOC) signed in October 1988.
 Shallow groundwater beneath the Hi-Mill property and nearby areas was found to be contaminated with TCE, 1,2-DCE, and vinyl chloride.
 The primary sources of the organic contamination were believed to be the accidental release of solvents from solvent delivery lines and leaks from several former and current solvent storage tanks.
 However, the intermediate aquifer showed no sign of contamination.
 Sampling results from the surface and subsurface soil, sediment, and surface water from the nearby pond and lake revealed elevated concentrations of heavy metals at some locations, but the water bodies did not appear to be significantly impacted by the contamination.
 The source of the heavy metals was believed to be the former on-site lagoon area.

 Based on the results of the RI/FS, EPA issued a Record of Decision (ROD) on September 28, 1993.
 The ROD selected a cleanup plan for the site.
-The ROD requires 30 years of groundwater monitoring and the implementation of Institutional Controls (ICs) to prevent use of the shallow groundwater beneath the Hi-Mill property.
+The ROD requires 30 years of groundwater monitoring and the implementation of institutional controls (ICs) to prevent use of the shallow groundwater beneath the Hi-Mill property.
 A federal Consent Decree, whereby the PRP agreed to implement the remedy, was entered on December 7, 1994.

 ICs that restrict the use of groundwater on the Hi-Mill property were put in place on December 22, 1994.
 Installation of six shallow monitoring wells and two intermediate monitoring wells was completed in September 1995, and quarterly monitoring of groundwater began in October 1995.
 Between October 1995 and July 2000, groundwater samples from between 19 and 23 monitoring wells were collected four times per year.
 (Note: The number of samples has varied due to freezing in some wells during winter months, lack of groundwater in some wells during dry summer months, and installation of several new wells at the site.)

 EPA completed the Third Five-Year Review for the site on September 27, 2010.
 The review found that the remedy is protective of human health and the environment.
 The review recommended that the groundwater monitoring program at the site be revisited and that a revised sampling regimen implemented that includes the newly-installed intermediate monitoring wells.
 EPA and MDEQ also recommended that two community wells west of the site be monitored to ensure that the Wellhead Protection Area located downgradient is not impacted by the site.
+The five-year review also recommended that the ICs required at the site be evaluated and that an IC plan be developed to ensure long-term protectiveness of the remedy.
+The next five year review will be completed by summer 2015.

 ContactsRemedial Project Manager, U.S. EPA